kigster/pullulant/README.md

  -a          run [a]ll installers in their order
  -S          [S]proutwrap is disabled during the install -B          [B]rew-upgrade is disabled
+ -I          [I]gnore errors and continue.
+Do not stop when runners fail.
+             In this mode any command that failed will have it's STDOUT and STDERR captured for later debugging.

 Partial run (multiple runners can be listed in quotes or multiple -r flags):
  -r runner   run only a specified [r]unner (helper or installer)
              eg: ./pu -r 'zsh osx' -r home

+ -f          [F]orce  applies to some installers, ie. brew (--force) and
+             zsh (overwrites current)

 Homebrew control:
              -C -F -L flags allow picking specific subset of the install.